awsdocs/aws-cost-management-user-guide/doc_source/billing-getting-started.md

    1. Choose the **New list** link next to the **send a notification to** box\.

-   1. When prompted, enter your email address or choose your Amazon SNS notification from the dropdown list\.
+   1. When prompted, enter your email address or choose your Amazon SNS notification from the drop down list\.

    1. Choose **Create Alarm**\.